How To Groom Havanese

 Pic Credit - Doggie Dolittle

-Havanese requires routine bathing and grooming.
-They have a double coat which needs to be bathed every week.
-Try to brush your dog daily.
+Havanese require routine bathing and grooming.
+They have a double coat that needs to be bathed every week.
+Try to brush your dog every day.
 To brush, lightly spray one area of your dog’s coat with a fine mist sprayer.
 After that’s done, start brushing.
-Be sure you get all the way to the skin because mats form near the skin.
-For fur care, buy our Fur Care Glove, it’s suitable for sensitive animals.
-It frees the coat from dead hair & dust.
+Be sure you get to the skin because mats form near the skin.
+For fur care, buy our Fur Care Glove; it’s suitable for sensitive animals.
+It frees the coat from dead hair and dust.
 Give the coat a silky shine.
 It also massages the skin and stimulates blood circulation.

 1. TRIMMING THE COAT